Student Clubs & Activities

 Written by PCHES Web Team Reporters

 Fifth and sixth graders participate in VEX.
-They meet after school during 1st and 2nd quarter on Mondays and Wednesdays.
+They meet after school during 1st and 2nd quarter on Tuesdays and Thursdays.
 The members build a robot to meet a specific task while learning teamwork and individual responsibilities.

 “I enjoy VEX because it tells me about teamwork and problem solving.
 I like joining other people and getting to know other people.” - Zion

 Fifth and sixth graders have a choice of doing a club called CPO.
 CPO stands for Campus Police Officer.
 CPO officers work before, during, and after school every school day.
 They greet parents so they feel welcomed, put up and take down the flag, and make sure students are showing safe behaviors.
-In CPO there are about 50 fifth graders and 6 sixth graders.
-There are about 2 captains for each platoon.
+There are about 3 sixth grade captains for each platoon.

 “I enjoy CPO because I get to help students be safe during school.” - Samantha